 - The Cave of the Nadir.
 Filled with a colour man was probably not meant to see, that rapidly robs you of your memories... and causes your skin and bone to grow over your eyes.

-- Some of the new Hallowmass storylets give you a peek into what could be Fallen London's endgame.
+- Some of the Hallowmass storylets give you a peek into what could be Fallen London's endgame.
 In particular, this trope comes in with the Liberation of Night.
 You witness the Calendar Council setting off some kind of device that saps the light from everything in the Neath, along with killing (yes, killing) the Bazaar.
 Fire and chaos erupts all over London, exacerbated by the fact that no one can see - everything has ceased to shed any light.
 Civilians desperately flee for the exits back to the surface while looters and sorrow spiders take over.
 Your character is presented with a choice over who they must save; innocent strangers, your Constant Companion, or no one, if you're that ruthless (or if this was what you planned).
-In any case, there's a massive loss of life, an even more ghastly drop in the quality of life for everyone who survives, and the terrifying implication that the darkness will spread to the surface and beyond to all the universe.
-It certainly paints dealings with the Revolutionaries (and the aforementioned Nadir) in a different light.
+In any case, there's a massive loss of life, an even more ghastly drop in the quality of life for everyone who survives, and the terrifying implication that the darkness will spread to the surface and beyond to all the universe (and if you know the true significance of the Correspondence, you know how indescribably, unimaginably bad that is).
+It certainly paints dealings with the Revolutionaries (and the Nadir) in a different light.

 You have minutely contributed to the Liberation of Night.